The former Waratah Gasworks operated on land bounded by Ellis, Turton and Georgetown roads, Waratah, Newcastle, from 1889 to 1926.

 Declaring a site also means that information about the contamination will be recorded on the EPA’s register of notices on its website.
 (See sidebar for links to EPA information)

-While the State is not the polluter and did not operate the gasworks, it has taken on the responsibility of managing the remediation of the site
+The State is not the polluter and did not operate the gasworks.
+Steps are being taken to ensure the contamination of this historical site is managed.

-The State has appointed Property NSW as the most appropriate agency to manage the remediation of the historic Waratah Gasworks site.
+The State asked Property NSW to look into how, and by whom, remediation of the historic Waratah Gasworks site should be managed.

-The health and safety of the residents involved is our greatest priority.
+The health and safety of the residents involved is the greatest priority.
 Additional testing may be required to ensure the full extent of the historic gasworks’ impact on the land is understood.

-Property NSW is currently reviewing all existing material and information and will work with all stakeholders, including residents, landholders, the EPA and Newcastle City Council, to determine and implement the appropriate remediation strategy.
+Property NSW is currently reviewing available information and will work with all stakeholders, including residents, former and current landholders, the EPA and Newcastle City Council, to determine an appropriate remediation strategy.

 Mail: PO Box N408, Grosvenor Place NSW 1220